 This is the API documentation for Pugl.

-This page refers to the [C API](@ref pugl_c),
+This documentation is based around the [C API](@ref pugl_api),

 there is also a [C++ API](@ref pugl) in the `pugl` namespace.